oracle/node-oracledb/doc/src/user_guide/objects.rst

 The ``type`` value of 2023 corresponds to the ``oracledb.DB_TYPE_OBJECT`` constant.
 The value 2010 corresponds to ``oracledb.DB_TYPE_NUMBER``.

-Now the object prototype has been found, an object can be created by passing a JavaScript object to the constructor.
+Now that the object prototype has been found, an object can be created by passing a JavaScript object to the constructor.

 .. note::